iarjunsk/interview_portal_expressJS/README.md

 2. Edit config.js.

-3. Import MongoDB data into the database using database.txt.
+3. Import MongoDB data into the database using [database.txt ](/database.txt).

 4. Run the following commands
 ```sh